Mitsubishi A6M Zero: A6M3 Type 0 Model 32

 In 1941, Nakajima introduced the Sakae 21 engine, which used a two-speed supercharger for better altitude performance, and increased power to 1130 hp-metric.
 A prototype Zero with the new engine was first flown on 15 July 1941.

 The new Sakae was slightly heavier and somewhat longer due to the larger supercharger, which moved the center of gravity too far forward on the existing airframe.
 To correct for this, the engine mountings were cut back by 185 mm to move the engine toward the cockpit.
 This had the side effect of reducing the size of the main fuselage fuel tank (located between the engine and the cockpit) from 518 L to 470 L. The cowling was redesigned to enlarge the cowl flaps, revise the oil cooler air intake, and move the carburetor air intake to the upper half of the cowling.

 The wings were redesigned to reduce span, eliminate the folding tips, and square off the wingtips.
-The inboard edge of the aileron was moved outboard by one rib, and the wing fuel tanks were enlarged accordingly to 420 L. The two 20 mm wing cannon were upgraded from the Type 99 Mark l to the Mark II, which required a bulge in the sheet metal of the wing below each cannon.
+The inboard edge of the aileron was moved outboard by one rib, and the wing fuel tanks were enlarged accordingly to 420 L. The two 20 mm wing cannon were upgraded from the Type 99 Mark 1 to the Mark 2, which required a bulge in the sheet metal of the wing below each cannon.
 The wings also included larger ammunition boxes and thus allowing 100 rounds per cannon.

 The Sakae 21 engine and other changes increased maximum speed by only 11 km/h compared to the Model 21, but sacrificed nearly 1000 km of range.
-Nevertheless, the navy accepted the type and it entered production in April 1942.
+Nevertheless, the Navy accepted the type and it entered production in April 1942.

 The shorter wingspan led to better roll, and the reduced drag allowed the diving speed to be increased to 670 km/h.
 On the downside, turning and range, which were the strengths of the Model 21, suffered due to smaller ailerons, decreased lift and greater fuel consumption.
 The shorter range proved a significant limitation during the Solomons Campaign, during which Zeros based at Rabaul had to travel nearly to their maximum range to reach Guadalcanal and return.
 Consequently, the Model 32 was unsuited to that campaign and was used mainly for shorter range offensive missions and interception.

 This variant was flown by only a small number of units, and only 343 were built.
+One example survives today, and is on display at the Tachiarai Peace Memorial Museum in Tachiarai, Fukuoka.